Below is our selection of holiday cottages in Ceredigion.

 Aberporth has 2 pubs, a beach cafe, Chinese takeaway/chip shop, Indian restaurant and a village store.

-Set in the heart of the rolling Ceredigion hills, close to Llyn Fanod Lake; this gorgeous light and airy cottage makes a wonderful holiday home from home.
+Set in the heart of the rolling Ceredigion hills, close to Llyn Fanod; this gorgeous light and airy cottage makes a wonderful holiday home from home.

 The town of Tregaron offers a little bit of everything from locally produced food to pure Welsh gold.
 The university towns of Lampeter and Aberystwyth are each about 14 miles distant and have much to explore including the national museum of Wales, the arts centre, national quilt museum, funicular railway, promenade and great selection of pubs, restaurants and interesting shops.